 - signs of a bad computer mouse

-- how to tell when your computer mouse is going bad
+- how to tell computer mouse is going bad

 - signs that a computer mouse is going bad